-Our North Carolina injury lawyers have recovered millions of dollars in compensation on behalf of clients like you, helping them find peace of mind during the most challenging times.
+Our Durham personal injury lawyers have recovered millions of dollars in compensation on behalf of clients like you, helping them find peace of mind during the most challenging times.
 We’re here to stand up to the big trucking and insurance companies on your behalf, fighting aggressively for the compensation you deserve so that you can focus on your recovery.
-Contact our firm now to find out what our North Carolina truck accident lawyers can do for you during a free consultation.
+Contact our firm now to find out what our truck accident lawyers can do for you during a free consultation.

 What Is a Wide Turn?